-The mission of the Berkeley Center for Law & Technology (BCLT) is to foster the beneficial and ethical understanding of intellectual property (IP) law and related fields as they affect public policy, business, science and technology.
+The mission of the Berkeley Center for Law & Technology (BCLT) is to foster the beneficial and ethical advancement of technology by guiding the development of intellectual property law, information privacy law, and related areas of law and public policy as they interact with business, science and technical innovation.

 Established in 1995 with a focus on intellectual property, BCLT has developed the leading program in law and technology.
 BCLT has expanded over the years to encompass privacy law, cyberlaw, electronic commerce, digital entertainment law, cleantech, biotech, telecommunications regulation and many other areas of constitutional, regulatory and business law that are affected by new technologies.